moderntribe/moose/README.md

 ### BE Setup

 Run `composer run setup-project` to copy the `.env`, and `local-config` files over.
 Once that has completed, update the `.evn` file to include the required licenses for ACF Pro, and Gravity Forms.
 Once the keys are up to date, run `composer install` to pull in the required libraries.
 Then run `composer setup-wordpress` to install WordPress using WP Cli.
-Depending on your local environment you may need to update your `local-config.php`.
+Depending on your local environment you may need to update your `local-config.php` for the local environment you are working in.

 ``` bash
 composer setup-project